Acamprosate for Alcohol Abuse: Does It Work?

 Alcohol Addiction Treatment

-There are several different approaches to treating alcohol addiction, including:
+There are several alcohol addiction treatment programs, including:

 Partial Hospitalization